 Stock Repurchases.
-In May 2012, the Board authorized a stock repurchase program allowing the Company to repurchase up to \$5 billion of its outstanding shares of common stock.
-That repurchase program was exhausted during the first quarter of 2014.
-In November 2013, the Board authorized an additional stock repurchase program with an authorized level of \$5 billion.
+In November 2013, the Board authorized a stock repurchase program with an authorized level of \$5 billion.
 The November 2013 program, according to its terms, will expire in December 2016.
-The aggregate amount available under the November 2013 repurchase program was approximately \$726 million at March 31, 2015.
+The aggregate amount remaining under the November 2013 repurchase program was approximately \$726 million at March 31, 2016.
 In March 2015, the Board authorized an additional stock repurchase program with an authorized level of \$2 billion.
 The March 2015 program, according to its terms, will expire in March 2018.

-The aggregate amount available under the March 2015 repurchase program was \$2 billion at March 31, 2015.
+The aggregate amount available under the March 2015 repurchase program was \$2 billion at March 31, 2016.
 Repurchases under the repurchase programs may take place in the open market or in privately negotiated transactions, including structured and derivative transactions such as accelerated share repurchase transactions, and may be made under a Rule 10b5-1 plan.
-During the three months ended March 31, 2015, the Company repurchased approximately 4 million shares of its common stock under its stock repurchase programs at an average price of \$47.65 per share for a total of \$204 million.
+During the three months ended March 31, 2016, the Company did not repurchase any of its outstanding common stock.